viniciusov/WhatsApp-Group-Analyzer/README.md

 - `pic1.png` -> A Pie Chart showing the number of sent messages (in percentage) by users who have more than 10% of participation
 - `pic1.png` -> A Report showing the number of messages by each user

+*For privacy reasons the telephone numbers in the sample_images folder have been hidden.*

 ## License
 This project is under GPLv3 license.